aws-samples/Load-testing-your-workload-running-on-Amazon-EKS-with-Locust/README.md

 ![locust-dashboard-case2-statics](./walkthrough/result-images/locust-dashboard-case2-statics.png)

-It looks simmilar to previous teest.
+It looks similar to previous test.
 It seems that the service can cover these loads.

 ### STEP 5.
 Run Test (2nd)